 It would also seem sensible to take measures to cleanse the digestive tract of Candida albicans, since an overgrowth in the mouth would often indicate an overgrowth further down the digestive tract.
-For every day EXTRA Strength, coupled with Saccharomyces boulardii could offer essential support when looking to rebalance gut flora in this situation.
+Taking a high quality daily probiotic supplement, alongside a special strain such as Saccharomyces boulardii could offer essential support when looking to rebalance gut flora in this situation.

-I would recommend one to two capsules of 'For every day EXTRA Strength' daily, this should preferably be taken with your breakfast each morning.
+I would recommend one to two capsules of a high quality daily friendly bacteria supplement, preferably taken with breakfast each morning.

 The dosage of Saccharomyces boulardii, should be built up gradually over a three week period.
 Two can be taken each day in week 1, followed by 4 capsules each day in week 2, and then finally the maximum dose of 6 capsules can be taken each day in week 3.
 Clients should be monitored for die-off type reactions in this time however.
 If excessive symptoms are encountered then the dose should be built up more gradually.